What is Thermally Modified Wood Decking and Siding?

 Wood is a very good insulator.
 Because of the changes to the wood cells, thermally modified wood is even better.
 Testing shows that thermally modifying wood can improve up to 20% or better insulation properties.

-If you install thermally modified wood siding in a rainscreen system, you can expect even better insulation values of your wall assembly.
+If you install thermally modified wood siding in a rainscreen system, you can expect better insulation values of your wall assembly.

 Water Resistance

-During thermal modification chemical and physical changes to the cell walls of the wood occur.
+During thermal modification, chemical and physical changes to the cell walls of the wood occur.
 As a result, the wood becomes hydrophobic (water resistant).

 Choosing wood siding and wondering what's best for your project?
 Check out the free "Ultimate Guide to Wood Rainscreen Siding" for answers, download here!